jacobjoaquin/csd/_sources/amen_tutorial.txt

 **Source:** :download:`amen_upgrade.csd <../../examples/tutorials/amen/amen_upgrade.csd>`

-If this worries you that you'll be required to throw out everything you know about the classic Csound score, fear not as you can still use it with the ``score()`` object virtually untouched, or in combination with other Python features as you learn them.
+If you are worried that you'll be required to throw out everything you know about the classic Csound score, fear not, as you can still use it with the ``score()`` object virtually untouched, or in combination with other Python features as you learn them.